eBay/skin/CONTRIBUTING.md

 1. For your sanity, run `git log` to ensure branch only has commit history up to the selected tag
 1. Make your changes in the branch as usual then commit and push your branch
 1. Do your your NPM & CDN release from this hotfix branch

+### Website Archive

+The website archive under `/docs/archive` should be updated each time a minor or major release is published.

+1. In a local branch, checkout the tag of the previous version, e.g. `git checkout v10.7.5`
+1. Run `yarn`
+1. Run `yarn build`
+1. Copy relevant generated files only from `/_site` to a subfolder of `/docs/archive`
+1. Create a pull request